mlhubber/mlmodels/QUEUE.md

 and permission of the author obtained.
 If a github repository then fork and then work through pull requests to the author

+## text to speech
+* ml score txtspeak "This is a substantially different effort"
+* use MS cognitive service

+## microsoft pix
+* map photos in different ways - add water movement for example, or candles that flicker, etc

 ## ranger
 * Replicate the model and images from the paper
 * https://arxiv.org/pdf/1508.04409.pdf